instamenta/Hype-Clicker-API/README.md

 # Hype-Clicker-API

 Welcome to the documentation for the Hype Clicker API!
-This API is a backend REST CRUD API built using Node.js, Express, MongoDB, and Firebase.
+This API is a backend REST CRUD API built using Node.js, Express, MongoDB, and Render.
 It provides endpoints for user authentication, NFT management, and more.

 ## Introduction